gallexi/darray/README.md

 ```

 ## Building
 The `makefile` included with the darray library contains four targets.
-All targets (except install) output to the `build` directory.
+All targets output to the `build` directory.

 + `make build` - Build the darray static library.
 + `make install` - Install the darray header and lib files locally (will likely require elevated permissions).